 If you’re in an area where the landscape requires large, green, lush planting… look no further than Hosta Plants.
 Hostas known as plantain lilies provide an excellent foliage effect.

-They are also known and Funkia or Giboshi in Japanese and are native to the North East Asian continent.
-These are very shade tolerant plants which give shaded spaces lush green look to your landscape.
+They are also known and Funkia or Giboshi in Japanese and are native to the North-East Asian continent.
+These are very shade tolerant plants that give shaded spaces lush green look to your landscape.

 Hostas are classified in the herbaceous perennial plants which have broad ovulated or lanceolate leaves varying in sizes from 3- 45 cm width.
 There are also miniature hosta cultivars (small hosta).

 These shade-loving plants are easy to grow and thrive in summer gardens, when they are given thrive shaded areas to show their prized and beautiful colored leaves.

 These beautiful plants are low maintenance and are available in many varieties, colors, sizes ranging from few inches to few feet.
 They can have bold patterns or subdued colors.

 Some of the popular varieties grown today are:

 - Hosta Guacamole

 - Old Glory

 - Empress Wu